getbraincloud/braincloud-docs/docs/api/2_capi/appstore/cachepurchasepayloadcontext.md

 --------- | -----------
 storeId | The store platform.
 iapId | The app store's IAP ID. payload | The payload string to cache.
-Send in the payload associated with the product being purchased, as returned by the [GetSalesInventory()](/api/capi/appstore/getsalesinventory) call...
+Send in the payload associated with the product being purchased, as returned by the [GetSalesInventory()](/api/capi/appstore/getsalesinventory) call. ( formatted as `__bc: [versionId, itemId, priceId, referencePrice, promotionId]`)

 ## Usage